-Lanham, MD November 15, 2022 The following table provides the fiscal year (FY) 2022 status of all recommendations included in the Audit Report on the Appalachian Regional Commission FY 2021 Financial Statements (January 19, 2022).
+The following table provides the fiscal year (FY) 2023 status of all recommendations included in the Audit Report on the Appalachian Regional Commission FY 2022 Financial Statements (November 15, 2022).

-FY 2021 Finding Prior Year Recommendation FY 2022 Status Finding Lack of Sufficient Recommendation: We recommend that ARC management: Ensure the updated OMB Circular A-136 is utilized when preparing and reviewing the financial statements and footnote disclosures.
-Update service provider agreement with USDA OCFO to require the financial statements to be prepared and submitted on a timely basis in order to adhere to the reporting deadline set forth in the updated OMB Circular A-136.
-Closed Internal Controls over the Design and implement a checklist that describes key items and expectations regarding the presentation of the financial statements and footnote disclosures.
-Preparation of Financial Recommendation: Statements and Footnote Disclosures.
-We recommend that ARC management: (2021-01) 3.
+FY 2022 Finding Prior Year Recommendation FY 2023 Status Lack of Sufficient Internal Controls over the Preparation of Financial Statements and Footnote Disclosures.
+(2022-01) Recommendation: We recommend that ARC management: 3.
 Design and implement policies and procedures to have the reviewer of the financial statements and note disclosures review for completeness, accuracy, and compliance with financial reporting requirements.
-Open 5.
-Design and implement policies and procedures to ensure the account balances, line items, and all corresponding balances agree to the agency's financial system. open 6.
-Subsequent to the review process, ARC management should ensure that all reviews are thoroughly documented.
+5. Design and implement policies and procedures to ensure the account balances, line items, and all corresponding balances agree to the agency's financial system.
+6. Subsequent to the review process, ARC management should ensure that all reviews are thoroughly documented.
+Closed